 Metrics

-A list of metrics you can track with Formo and their definitions.
+A list of all metrics you can track with Formo and their definitions.

 Current Visitors

-How many unique wallets are actively interacting with your site or dapp.
+How many unique daily / weekly / monthly wallets are active on with your site or dapp.

 We also collect other wallet details, such as the wallet address, wallet type, and wallet profiles.